 1. Assess Whether or Not You Truly Need the Item

 Decluttering is key.
 There are a lot of items we keep around without much thought, either because the item has always been there, or because we think we are somehow obligated to keep it.
 But do we actually use it?
 If not, it might be time to let it go.
-Belongings—even legitimate, highly-reviewed educational tools—take up more space than they’re worth, if they remain unused.
+Belongings—even highly-reviewed educational tools—take up more space than they’re worth, if they remain unused.
 (And I’m referring to both physical and emotional space!)

 Remember—and I’m talking to myself here as well—organized clutter is still clutter.
 Truly effective organizational systems allow us to easily and effectively access the items we use most often, not just mindlessly store all our belongings.
-And organization, while it takes
+Organization, while it takes dedication, persistence, and a good chunk of time doesn’t have to be expensive.
+There are a myriad of attractive, low-cost ways to streamline your homeschool.

 2. Corral Homeschool Clutter with Inexpensive Boxes